Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Most teams compare contractor hourly rates to employee salaries and stop there.
 However, focusing on the ‘hourly rate’ is crucial for accurate cost calculations, as it helps determine the true cost of labor and ensures proper budgeting and profitability—but you also need to understand utilization and realization rates to see what portion of those hours actually turn into revenue.
 That comparison misleads because the economic unit isn’t the hour—it’s the deliverable.

-A contractor can be cheaper per hour and still more expensive per outcome if the work requires more cycles, more coordination, and more rework.
+A contractor can be cheaper per hour and still more expensive per outcome if the work requires more cycles, more coordination, and more rework, even though outsourcing can help you access specialized skills for specific tasks.
 An FTE can be more expensive on paper and still reduce COGS if they deliver faster, fix issues immediately, and improve the delivery system over time.
 The ability to complete tasks efficiently and quickly can be a deciding factor, especially when project urgency is high—outsourcing often provides faster access to resources to meet tight deadlines.

-The decision becomes clear once you evaluate three things together: throughput (deliverables per period), quality (first-time-right rate), and coordination overhead (internal hours spent to get the outcome).
+The decision becomes clear once you evaluate three things together against your overall business objectives: throughput (deliverables per period), quality (first-time-right rate), and coordination overhead (internal hours spent to get the outcome).

 Fully loaded labor costs: what to include

-To choose between contractors and FTEs, you need a fully loaded cost of labor model on both sides, just as you would when evaluating the cost of outsourced CFO services against hiring a full-time finance leader.
+To choose between contractors and FTEs, you need a fully loaded cost of labor model on both sides that covers internal resources and any outsourcing fees, just as you would when evaluating the cost of outsourced CFO services against hiring a full-time finance leader.

 Fully loaded cost for FTEs typically includes the employee’s annual salary, payroll taxes and employer contributions, benefits, tools and equipment, recruiting/onboarding (amortized), ramp time before full productivity, management/operational overhead, and overhead costs such as rent, utilities, and office supplies.
 Fully burdened labor rates can vary widely depending on industry, location, and experience level, and a big driver is recruitment ROI metrics like cost-per-hire and time-to-fill.
 Accurate accounting is critical in calculating these costs, as errors or omissions can lead to significant financial and operational risks.

-Fully loaded cost for contractors/vendors typically includes fees, vendor management time, rework and revision cycles, knowledge transfer costs, delays from batching and scheduling, transition costs when people rotate off, and any compliance/security overhead, which becomes especially visible in models like direct hire vs contract placement recruitment.
+Fully loaded cost for contractors/vendors typically includes fees paid to an external company, vendor management time, rework and revision cycles, knowledge transfer costs, delays from batching and scheduling, transition costs when people rotate off, and any compliance/security overhead, which becomes especially visible in models like direct hire vs contract placement recruitment

 If you only follow one rule: compare fully loaded cost per delivered outcome, not hourly rates.

-Outsourcing works best when certain tasks or services are non-core, tightly scoped with clear acceptance criteria, low in cross-functional dependency, stable in process, and spiky or hard to forecast, such as back-office functions or even payroll funding operations for contract staffing firms.
+Outsourcing and insourcing are a common business practice for structuring work: outsourcing works best when delegating specific work to external parties and when certain tasks or services are non-core, tightly scoped with clear acceptance criteria, low in cross-functional dependency, stable in process, and spiky or hard to forecast, such as back-office functions or even payroll funding operations for contract staffing firms.

 Insourcing certain tasks and services works best when the work is recurring, on the critical path to client delivery or retention, dependent on context and iteration, closely tied to your methodology/tooling/IP, and benefits from continuous improvement and automation.
-Leveraging your internal professionals for these responsibilities provides greater control over operations and helps protect intellectual property and trade secrets, since sensitive information is not shared externally.
+Leveraging your internal professionals for these responsibilities gives you greater control and helps you maintain direct oversight, making it easier to maintain tailored solutions, protect intellectual property and trade secrets, and strengthen data security since sensitive information is not shared externally.
+That is also why high-security needs and regulated environments are strong cases for insourcing.
 However, insourcing often involves higher upfront costs due to the need for investment in training, equipment, and personnel.

-If the work requires judgment inside your system—and you do it continuously—insource it.
+If the work requires judgment inside your system—and you do it continuously—insource it, especially when that judgment supports core business objectives and depends on proprietary knowledge.
 That’s especially true when you offer flat-fee or alternative fee arrangements where every rework cycle quietly erodes margin.

 The contractor-to-FTE tipping point

-Many organizations face this tipping point when evaluating their staffing models.
+Many organizations reach this tipping point when making an insourcing vs outsourcing decision around their staffing model.

 Here’s a fast test that finance and ops teams can run.